ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 ### Security Consideration

-As specified in the IUA profile, the IUA Authorization Client and Authorization Server actors SHALL support the JWS (signed) alternative of the JWT token.
+IUA Authorization Clients, Authorization Servers and Resource Server actors SHALL use the JWS (signed) alternative of the JWT token as spcified in the IUA Trial Implementation.
+The JWE alternative SHALL not be used.